kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## In wisdom gathered over time I have found that every experience is a form of exploration. - Ansel Adams
+    ## A good decision is based on knowledge and not on numbers. - Plato